 Key points for today

-The Spy updates this chart between 2 and 3 p.m.
+The Spy obtains information for this chart between 11 a.m. and 1 p.m.
 Statewide data is updated about 10 a.m. each day; counties may update data throughout the day until 5 p.m.
-Hopkins updates its map data throughout the day.
+Johns Hopkins updates its data throughout the day.

 * Maryland and Cecil County report the total released from isolation.